sailscastshq/docs.sailscasts.com/docs/wish/github.md

 The above is an actual real world use case of Wish in [https://sailscasts.com](https://sailscasts.com).
 You can perform any business logic you want.

-There you have it, a GitHub OAuth flow with just two routes and one line of code each to both redirect to GitHub and get the OAuth user details.
+There you have it, a GitHub OAuth flow with just two routes!